-Our inspection assessed how good Nottinghamshire Police is in ten areas of policing.
-We make graded judgments in nine of these ten as follows:
+Our inspection assessed how good Nottinghamshire Police is in 12 areas of policing.
+We make graded judgments in 11 of these 12 as follows:

 We also inspected how effective a service Nottinghamshire Police gives to victims of crime.
 We don’t make a graded judgment in this overall area.

 We set out our detailed findings about things the force is doing well and where the force should improve in the rest of this report.